-The Finance & Facilities Committee is a sub-committee of the main board of trustees.
-Its purpose is to provide recommendations to the board of trustees regarding all matters of finance, property and facilities..
+The Audit, risk and Finance Committee is a sub-committee of the main board of trustees.
+Its purpose is to provide recommendations to the board of trustees regarding all matters of finance..

 Attendance at meetings in the year was as follows: